 Although there’s not much you can do to prevent the actions of other drivers, you can take as many precautionary measures as possible to make driving on the road much safer.

 Sun glare is seldom considered as a reason for causing a car accident, but temporary blindness caused by sun glare is a real danger.
 Minimizing sun glare by positioning your driver’s side visor or traveling slower to keep a good distance from the next vehicle on the road can all offer some level of relief.
-In order to reduce the effects of sun glare strikes even further, stay connect to our New Look Collision Center of Las Vegas blog, or contact us to receive comprehensive services and safety tips today!
+In order to reduce the effects of sun glare strikes even further, stay connect to our New Look Collision Center of Scottsdale blog, or contact us to receive comprehensive services and safety tips today!